Ali Lakhani

-He is married to Nazlin N. Lakhani and lives in Vancouver, Canada.
+He is married to Nazlin A. Lakhani and lives in Vancouver, Canada.

 Biography

 Born in England in 1955, Lakhani was educated at The King's School, Canterbury before receiving his undergraduate and graduate degrees in law from Cambridge University.
 He immigrated to Vancouver in 1973, and was called to the Bar in British Columbia in 1979.
 He practises law in Vancouver as a trial lawyer.
 In 2015, he was conferred the designation of "Queen's Counsel" by the Lieutenant-Governor of British Columbia to recognize his work as a lawyer.

 In 1998, he founded the Traditionalist journal, Sacred Web: A Journal of Tradition and Modernity.
 The bi-annual journal has included contributions by many leading traditionalists including Titus Burckhardt, Ananda K. Coomaraswamy, Jean-Louis Michon, Seyyed Hossein Nasr, Frithjof Schuon, Huston Smith, and the Prince of Wales.